2023-11-02 22:11:50

 Venezuela: pro-Palestinian Chavismo

 Along with Nicaragua and Cuba, it is among the only three Latin American countries that did not expressly condemn the Hamas terrorist attacks of October 7.
-That day, the Government asked in a statement for “genuine negotiation” and expressed its “deep concern” about the situation.
+That day, the Government asked in a statement for “genuine negotiation” and expressed its “deep concern” regarding the situation.
 And he explained that the “escalation is the result of the impossibility of the Palestinian people to find a space in multilateral international legality to assert their historical rights.”
 The president, Nicolás Maduro, whose legitimacy has been widely questioned, went further and even spoke of “genocide” and “apartheid.”

 1698974679